Jasraj: Teaching

 He was also the founder of schools for Indian classical music in Atlanta, Tampa, Vancouver, Toronto, New York, New Jersey, Pittsburgh, Mumbai, and Kerala.
 Jasraj would spend six months of each year in the United States and Canada at either his home in New Jersey, teaching, or touring.
 At age 90, he was teaching some of his international students through Skype.

 Death

 Pandit Jasraj remained in the US when the country entered its COVID-19 lockdown.
 He died at his home in New Jersey on 17 August 2020 at 5:15 am EST, due to cardiac arrest.
 His body was later repatriated on an Air India flight to Mumbai where it was cremated with state honours and 21-gun salute at Pawan Hans Crematorium in Vile Parle.
 The Prime Minister of India, Narendra Modi said that his death "leaves a deep void in the Indian cultural sphere.
 Not only were his renditions outstanding, he also made a mark as an exceptional mentor to several other vocalists."

+On 27 December 2023, Modi released a commemorative postage stamp to mark 50 years of Jasraj's music festival.